 Dealing with Insurers after Your Motorcycle Accident

 It may come as a surprise to learn that the insurance company is likely not going to be willing to simply hand you the funds that your damages are worth.
 In fact, you should expect them to do everything possible to withhold as much compensation as possible.
 This is because the insurance company loses money every time they need to settle a claim, which is clearly not to their benefit.

 Many insurance adjusters are trained to accomplish this goal.
-For this reason, we strongly recommend leaving all communications with the insurance company to your attorney.
+For this reason, we strongly recommend leaving all communications with the insurance company to your motorcycle accident lawyer.
 The last thing you need is to make a statement to the insurer and then have them manipulate your words to make you seem more liable for the accident than you are.

-Furthermore, if the insurer happens to offer you a settlement, it would be well-advised to review this offer with your lawyer before you accept.
+Furthermore, if the insurer happens to offer you a settlement, it would be well-advised to review this offer with your motorcycle accident lawyer before you accept.
 If your offer was made in haste, it is quite plausible that the insurance adjuster realizes how much your settlement is actually valued at, and the offer they’ve made is sure to be far less than what you’re owed.

-By allowing your lawyer to deal with the insurance company, you’ll be able to focus on recovering from your injuries without having to worry about being taken advantage of by a greedy insurer.
+By allowing your motorcycle accident lawyer to deal with the insurance company, you’ll be able to focus on recovering from your injuries without having to worry about being taken advantage of by a greedy insurer.

 Getting the Most Out of Your Motorcycle Accident Claim

-Possibly the most important part of your civil claim is ensuring that each loss you’ve suffered is accounted for when your lawyer is calculating the value of your damages.
+Possibly the most important part of your civil claim is ensuring that each loss you’ve suffered is accounted for when your motorcycle accident lawyer is calculating the value of your damages.
 Although the amount that injury victims will be able to obtain will vary, the kinds of losses that survivors endure are often the same.
 These losses may consist of: